Wild Thing (The Troggs song): The Troggs version

 English rock band the Troggs recorded the song after their manager Larry Page recommended it, recalling later that it was "so weird and unusual that we just had to record it".
+"Wild Thing" was initially released on Fontana Records in the UK on 22 April 1966.
+The music video for "Wild Thing" was shot at the Odenplan Metro station in Stockholm, Sweden.

-Owing to a distribution dispute, the Troggs' single was available on two competing labels: Atco Records and Fontana Records.
-Because both pressings were taken from the same master recording, Billboard combined the sales for both releases, making it the only single to simultaneously reach number one for two companies.
+Owing to a distribution dispute, the Troggs' single was available on two competing labels in the US: Fontana and Atco Records.
+Because both pressings were taken from the same master recording, Billboard combined the sales for both releases, making it the only single to simultaneously reach number one for two companies in the US.
 A settlement was reached later in 1966 which gave Fontana exclusive rights to future Troggs releases.

 On 25 June 1966, the single entered the Billboard Hot 100 chart and on 30 July 1966, it reached number one, where it remained for two weeks.
 In Canada, the single (Fontana 1548) reached number two on the RPM magazine charts on 8 August 1966.

-In 2019, The Troggs version of the song was inducted into the Grammy Hall of Fame.
+In 2019, the Troggs version of the song was inducted into the Grammy Hall of Fame.